 - Meeting new people

-- You need to work after hours to learn and prepare talk for the conference.
-You also need to write a good abstract so you talk will be selected.
+- You need to work after hours to learn and prepare a talk for the conference.
+You also need to write a good abstract so your talk will be selected.
 This takes a lot of time!

-- Travelling to conference takes time that you could spend with friends, family, or riding bike.
-Even if it is domestic flight it takes ~30 mins to get to airport, then ~2 hours on airport, ~2-4h during the flight, ~30 mins to get to the hotel etc. When it is on the other continent then you waste even more time + get jet lag.
-Oh...and you need to pack day before (~30 mins to 1 hour), and you don't have your nice 3 monitor setup and comfortable Herman Miller chair for a few days.
+- Travelling to a conference takes time that you could spend with friends, family, or riding a bike.
+Even if it is a domestic flight it takes ~30 mins to get to the airport, then ~2 hours at the airport, ~2-4h during the flight, ~30 mins to get to the hotel etc. When it is on the other continent then you waste even more time + get jet lag.
+Oh...and you need to pack the day before (~30 mins to 1 hour), and you don't have your nice 3-monitor setup and comfortable Herman Miller chair for a few days.

-- Sometimes you don't see anything except airport, aircraft, hotel and conference venue (that was the case when I went to ConnectJS conference in Atlanta and Open Source North in Minneapolis).
+- Sometimes you don't see anything except the airport, aircraft, hotel and the conference venue (that was the case when I went to ConnectJS conference in Atlanta and Open Source North in Minneapolis).

 In addition to conferences I was a guest at .NET Rocks podcast, where I talked about the Azure Portal.
 I was also interviewed by David Giard - who I met at Open Source North conference - for his Technology and Friends series.
 Sara Clayton - who works on Open Source at Microsoft, and who I met at the All Things Open conference - did an interview with me about my Open Source library: voiceCmdr.
 Jeremy Foster (who I met at SeattleJS meetup) did an interview with me for his CodeChat show (episode coming soon).

-In my first year review I forgot to mention Microsoft Library, which is one of my favorites benefits at Microsoft.
+In my first-year review I forgot to mention Microsoft Library, which is one of my favorite benefits at Microsoft.
 Most books I have read over last 2 years are from MS Library.
 I reviewed a few of them, and some landed in my favorite books list.
 The Pragmatic Programmer book said that you should read a technical book every quarter.

 - no flexible work schedule